ApratimR/TLEA/README.md

 <img src="TLEA.png" width="400">

-As the Acronym says its a lame , in-progress symetric key encryption algorithm whoes aim is to
+As the Acronym says its a lame , in-progress symmetric key encryption algorithm whoes aim is to
 * be fast
 * and question itself why does it exist